NatLibFi/NDL-VuFind2-Vagrant/README.md

 _both/either_:

-The default is to run Solr/RecordManager locally, some configuration options still exist (see also [Without local database](#without-local-database)):
+The default is to install & run [Finna Solr](https://github.com/NatLibFi/finna-solr) & [RecordManager-Finna](https://github.com/NatLibFi/RecordManager-Finna) locally inside the VM.
+Some configuration options still exist (see also [Without local database](#without-local-database)) e.g. for RecordManager development:
-* Install both inside the guest VM
+* Install only Finna Solr inside the guest VM
   > INSTALL_SOLR=true ;default: true
-  > INSTALL_RECMAN=true ;default: true
+  > INSTALL_RECMAN=false ;default: true

-* Use cloned RecordManager files on the host system (ubuntu.conf)
+* Use cloned RecordManager files on the host system instead of the guest VM ([ubuntu.conf](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/blob/master/ubuntu.conf.sample#L75) only):
   > RECMAN_DEV=true ;default: false

 Regarding the records data:
-* default (but bare minimum for testing purposes): a sample data file exists in the _data/_ directory to be imported to the local Solr database via RecordManager during install
+* default (but bare minimum for testing purposes): a sample data file exists in the [_data/_](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/tree/master/data) directory to be imported to the local Solr database via RecordManager during install
 * more proper use: add your own data to the _data/_ directory before provisioning/installing **or** import your data manually from file(s) OR set up harvesting sources after the provisioning/installing is done.
+See [RecordManager & Importing Data](#importing-data).

 <span id="without-local-database">**Without local database**</span>: use a remote Solr server (like the _NDL development index_ - unfortunately, **limited users only**)
 * either set the EXTERNAL_SOLR_URL in the conf files (also set INSTALL_SOLR + INSTALL_RECMAN to _false_ as they are not needed), or
-* add the external URL to the _NDL-VuFind2/local/config/vufind/config.ini_ file after install.
+* add the [external URL](https://github.com/NatLibFi/NDL-VuFind2/blob/dev/local/config/vufind/config.ini.sample#L15) to the _NDL-VuFind2/local/config/vufind/config.ini_ file after install.

 If not using VirtualBox, see [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more platform and provider specific configuration options for [QEMU](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki/macOS#qemu-configuration) and [libvirt](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki/Linux#libvirt-configuration).